fabric8io/fabric8/bai/ReadMe.md

 Note that you can only have 1 filter for a given event type, language and bundleID and/or camelContextID expression

-#### Exclusing Endpoint URIs
+#### Filtering Endpoint URIs

 To filter specific endpoints when being invoked in a route you can use regular expressions on the endpoint URI itself.
+If no regexs are specified then all of them are included.

 Again you can restrict these filters to specific bundleIDs and/or camelContextIDs

-    endpoint.exclude.$camelContextPattern = $endpointUriRegex
+    endpoint.regex.$camelContextPattern = $endpointUriRegex

-For example to exclude all log endpoints from audit on all bundleIDs and camelContextIDs
+For example to include all activemq endpoints on all bundleIDs and camelContextIDs

-    endpoint.exclude.* = log:.*
+    endpoint.regex.* = activemq:.*

-To only exclude activemq endpoints in the bundleID "foo" for camelContextID "bar" it would be
+To only include activemq endpoints in the bundleID "foo" for camelContextID "bar" it would be

-    endpoint.exclude.foo:bar = activem:q.*
+    endpoint.regex.foo:bar = activem:q.*